Chapter Summary

 What This Means for Us Today

-- In what areas of your life do you need to remember that Jesus has already 'finished' the work?
+- In what area of your life do you need to remember that God's authority is higher than any earthly power?

 Further Reading